exasol/public-knowledgebase/Database-Features/exa-statistics.md

 ### Profiling data

 Profiling can be used to analyze queries in detail.
 Therefore the tables EXA_DBA_PROFILE_LAST_DAY and EXA_USER_PROFILE_LAST_DAY can be used.
-See [here](https://docs.exasol.com/database_concepts/profiling.htm)for further information on profiling.
+See [here](https://docs.exasol.com/database_concepts/profiling.htm) for further information on profiling.
 This information is only available for the previous 24 hours.

 ### Transaction conflicts